Canon 750D vs SX60

 Review summary: Canon 750D vs SX60

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 750D and the Canon SX60?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 750D: